patrickchiang/info-343-final/README.md

 it'll be categorized by people's rates/reviews.
 Because not everyone wants to get all technical into hardrive.
 It'll focus on the usability of the technology and basically how long it lasts etc etc.

+7. On the topic of using the school API, how about something that takes those UW course evaluations and give it a pretty visualization.
+Best prof for selected course, easiest grader...etc.
+Graphcs, charts, search, compare.
+(Also, they get deleted every quarter, so storage would be nice too.)

 AND BAM.

 more to come... soon..